-In an age where first dates easily default to predictable options such as trusty coffee shops or swanky cocktail bars, there lies a much better alternative—an untapped reservoir of charm and intrigue—at the heart of most major cities if you know where to look.
+First dates easily default to predictable options such as trusty coffee shops or swanky cocktail bars, but if you know where to look, there lies a much better alternative—an untapped reservoir of charm and intrigue—at the heart of most major cities if you know where to look.
 Which is where we come in.
-For that next big first date, consider, instead, embarking on a journey through time, where stories from the past intertwine with the present to create a shared experience rich with history and culture.
+For that next big first date, consider, instead, venturing on a journey through time, where stories from the past intertwine with the present to create a shared experience rich with history and culture.
 Welcome to the Historical Walking Tour of Atlanta—curated and filled with enough conversation points to transform a first date into something infinitely more memorable.

 Best undertaken in the soft, golden light of early evening, the tour is an hour-long stroll allowing you to note some of Atlanta’s most storied landmarks.
 It’s an opportunity to not only explore the city’s vibrant history but also to engage in meaningful conversation, all while wandering through picturesque streets.